MinecraftU/mcu-curriculum/sequence_4/section_7_dev_setup.md

 * Also download the [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Download the correct version for your system from that page.

 * We'll need a folder to do our development in.
-Make a folder at `C:/minecraft/dev`.
+Make a folder called `minecraft` and another inside that called `dev`.

-* Please note that Windows or Linux are highly recommended for Minecraft Mod Developemnt, because most tutorials are for Windows, and if you use Linux, you already know what you're doing.

 * The Java SDK should be done downloading.
 Install it by running the file you downloaded.